 Arguably, the most critical factor in driving digital transformation success is alignment between stakeholders on program vision and expectations.
 Successful transformation programs hinge on more than digital technology itself – they require bold executive leadership willing to drive systemic change, inspiring cross-functional collaboration throughout all levels of the organization and fostering a company culture dedicated to true transformation.
 Organizations with leadership that possess these qualities are nine times more likely to uncover more value in their digital transformation efforts than those that don’t.

-Let’s explore some of the reasons why executive leadership makes (or breaks) digital transformation success:
+Read on or watch the video below to explore some of the reasons why executive leadership makes (or breaks) digital transformation success:

 Investment in digital transformation is commonly in the seven figures – PTC research shows the majority (77%) of programs spend more than $1 million annually, with 30% spending more than $5 million per year – making it critical to define priorities and expectations at the program outset.
 To do this effectively, leadership must state clearly and unambiguously where digital transformation efforts fit into overall company strategy.
 Equally important, executives must set the vision for what digital transformation will enable for the company in the future.